-Career Profile: Animal Massage Therapist
+What Does an Animal Massage Therapist Do?

 Animal massage therapists are animal health professionals who use their knowledge of anatomy, physiology, and massage techniques to improve an animal’s physical well-being.
 Some massage therapists that work on human clients expand their business to include animal clients as well.

 While some animal massage therapists specialize by species (equine and canine being the most common), others work on a mix of large and small animals.